 Information regarding the Compensation Committee, including the relevant education and experience of its members and its roles and responsibilities, is disclosed above under the heading "Executive Compensation - Compensation Discussion and Analysis - Compensation Governance".
-For information regarding the process by which the Board determines the compensation for the Corporation's Named Executive Officers, see "Executive Compensation - Compensation Discussion and Analysis" and "Director Compensation".
+For information regarding the process by which the Board determines the compensation for the Corporation's Named Executive Officers, see "Executive Compensation - Compensation for the Corporation's Named Executive Officers, see "Executive Compensation - Compensation - Compensation - Compensation - Compensation - Compensation and Analysis" and "Director Compensation".